Harry Kenny: Shamrock Rovers

 Harry 'H' Kenny joined his boyhood club Shamrock Rovers in September 1978, one year after Johnny Giles had been appointed player/manager.
 Kenny was a number of full-time players who Giles signed up as part of the policy to develop a full-time professional set up at Milltown.
 Other players brought in were Pierce O'Leary, Alan Campbell and Ritchie Bayly.

 Kenny made his Rovers debut at 16 on 20 December 1978 in a Leinster Senior Cup quarter final win against Dunleary Celtic at Tolka Park.
 His league debut came on 3 April 1979 in a 4–0 win against Cork Celtic at Milltown.
 He scored his first goal for the Hoops on 3 December 1980 in a Leinster Senior Cup semi final loss to UCD.
 Kenny became a regular in the first team until breaking his leg against Sligo Rovers in a league game at Milltown on 11 October 1981.
-Peter Eccles would take Kenny's place for the much of the 1981-82 season.
+Peter Eccles would take Kenny's place for much of the 1981-82 season.

 In his second full season at Milltown, H won the 1980-81 Shamrock Rovers Player of the Year Award.

 In 1982 Harry spent 6 months at Vancouver Whitecaps.

 In April 1983 he played for the League of Ireland XI U21s against their Italian League counterparts who included Roberto Mancini and Gianluca Vialli in their team.

 In the 1983-84 season Kenny made only 5 appearances during Jim McLaughlin's first season in charge, missing out on a league winners medal.
 Although he had played well in pre-season friendlies Kenny stalled renewing his contract causing McLaughlin to pick Anto Whelan in favour of Kenny.

 In the 1984-85 season Kenny won 2 league medals as Kenny had made enough appearances to claim medals for both Shamrock Rovers first and second team teams who had both won their league titles.
 To add to that he won two more league medals and three FAI Cup's as Rovers continued to dominate the league right through to 1986-87.
 In addition to schoolboy and youth international honours Harry has also played for the League of Ireland XI in 7 Olympics qualifiers.

 At Dalymount Park on 19 January 1986 Kenny received a red card after 4 minutes after a brief altercation with Tom Conway.

 Kenny scored the first goal from the penalty spot in a 3-0 win against Dundalk the 1987 FAI Cup Final winning Shamrock Rovers their third league and cup double in a row.

 In 1988, after spending 10 years at the club, Kenny had a testimonial luncheon at Stewart's hospital.
 Members of Ireland's UEFA Euro 1988 squad which included ex-teammate Liam O'Brien attended with manager Jack Charlton being the guest of honor.

 Harry's final appearance was at the RDS against Dundalk on 15 April 1991.
 It was his 300th competitive appearance in the green and white.